Pain & Injury · 腕

 Carpal tunnel syndrome is compression of the median nerve as it passes through the wrist, causing numbness, tingling and pain in the thumb, index and middle fingers.

 It's often driven by repetitive wrist use and tight forearm tissue.
-Acupuncture relieves the compression and calms the nerve, a conservative option many people try well before considering surgery.
+Acupuncture eases the compression and calms the nerve.
+Many people try it well before they consider surgery.

 What we see